Caring for Abandoned Baby Hares

 Bedding and Container

-• Place the leverets in a pet carrier or covered box with ventilation.
-Please ensure the leverets cannot jump or fall out of their container.
+- Place the leverets in a pet carrier or opaque covered box with ventilation.
+The best container would be a cardboard box that can be left with us.
+Please close the container to ensure the leverets cannot jump or fall out of it.

 Transport

-• Put the container in a soft duffel bag or gently cover it with a towel, blanket or sheet to decrease stress by muffling exterior sounds and light.
+- Put the container in a soft duffel bag or gently cover it with a towel, blanket or sheet to decrease stress by muffling exterior sounds and light.
+Do not hold or watch the leveret.
+The stress this causes can kill them.

-• If the container is made of a solid material, carefully put the car’s seat belt around it.
+- If the container is made of a solid material, carefully fasten the car’s seat belt around it.

 Please Do Not Feed